 Suzanne has two Shih Tzus, 10-year-old Maggie and 7-year-old Coco, both of whom assist in training in very different ways.
 Maggie is a fan of all humans everywhere and specializes in reminding young dogs how to greet and play appropriately.
 Coco, formerly an extremely fearful and unsocialized dog, thrives on learning new skills such as agility and tricks.
 You will likely meet them both in class!

-Waffles is a five-year-old golden retriever whose lifelong passion is food.
+Waffles is a seven-year-old golden retriever whose lifelong passion is food.
 He is an enthusiastic participant in Edmonton’s thriving dog agility community, and holds an Agility Trial Champion of Canada title, which is comprised of eight other titles.
 He has placed on the podium at Alberta Regional events, and in the top ten at Canadian Nationals.

 Waffles enjoys helping in classes and presentations – from demoing obedience for an audience to teaching children how to say hello to a dog politely, he’s a great educator in his own right!
 You may be lucky enough to meet Waffles in one of our classes.